Friday, September 20, 2024

 The following year, on December 26, 1942, the newspaper reported the engagement of resident Rosena Kelsey to Wilton Williams.
 Williams's address was listed as "U. S. Army."

 Living here in 1952 was the Reilly family.
 Pernall Reilly, who was 18 years old that year, was in the wrong place on the night of July 11.
-She passing by the corner of 126th Street and Seventh Avenue (later Adam Clayton Powell, Jr. Blvd.) as another pedestrian, Lewis Hayden, overheard a man using "profane language," as described by The New York Age, "in talking to some women."
+She was passing by the corner of 126th Street and Seventh Avenue (later Adam Clayton Powell, Jr. Blvd.) as another pedestrian, Lewis Hayden, overheard a man using "profane language," as described by The New York Age, "in talking to some women."
 Hayden and the man got into an argument which became violent.

 The New York Age reported that Hayden, "pulled out a gun on the man, who started to run as Hayden fired four shots."
 When his firearm jammed, his intended victim rushed back and fatally stabbed him.
 In the chaos, Pernall Reilly was shot in the leg.
 She was taken to Harlem Hospital.